 But there’s probably more, and it’s crucial to consider all the stuff.

-Start your coat closet organization by gathering every coat, hat, mitten, glove, scarf, umbrella, flashlight, sunscreen and whatever else you usually need before you leave your house.
+Start your coat closet organization project by gathering every coat, hat, mitten, glove, scarf, umbrella, flashlight, sunscreen that’s currently in your closet or in storage.
 Maybe this list includes ski goggles for winter, or swim goggles for summer.
-Just bring it all out of storage, then toss or donate what you don’t need anymore.
+Just bring it all out, then toss or donate what you don’t need anymore and anything that’s expired.

 There are many beautiful entryways and mudrooms on Pinterest, and many of them include built-in shelving systems that appear expensive or complicated to build.
 While they are lovely, built-ins are not necessary to organize your coat closet.